GitHub Next Logo

 Incremental CodeQL benchmark results

 The x axis shows the size of the commits arranged into buckets.
 The number range shows how many lines were inserted/deleted by a particular commit.
-The y axis shows the change rate of the previous analysis result.
+The y axis shows the change rate of the previous analysis result, that is how much of the previous result needs to be changed to get to the new result.
 The plot shows the trend that small commits lead to small changes in the analysis result, and we only see >10 % change rates for considerably large commits (affecting more than a 1000 lines).
 We observed a similar trend for other Ruby projects, as well.
-All in all, these results show that incrementalization has potential when it comes to speeding up static analyses.
+All in all, these results show that incrementalization has potential when it comes to speeding up typical CodeQL analyses.

 Phase 2: Can we create a prototype evaluator that exploits the incrementalizability of CodeQL analyses?